-3.5 Subsistence Allowance (Section 8(1)(c) and Paragraph (bA) of the Definition of Remuneration, Fourth Schedule)
+3.5 Subsistence Allowance (section 8(1)(c) and paragraph (bA) of the definition of remuneration, Fourth Schedule)

-In order to qualify for a subsistence allowance, the employee must be required to spend at least one night away from his usual place of residence in South Africa.
+In order to qualify for a subsistence allowance, the employee must be required to spend at least one night away from his usual place of residence in South Africa for work purposes.
 Subsistence allowance payments are excluded from remuneration and are never subject to PAYE, irrespective whether the actual payment exceeds the limits.